Aladeenb/Universal-Contract-on-Blockchain/docs/source/index.rst

-Check out the :doc:`introduction` section for further information, including how to :doc:`specification` the project.
+Check out the :doc:`introduction` section for further information, including how to :ref:`specification` the project.

 .. note::